verdaux/BookNotes/Impressors 5.md

 - [ ] Silent in sanity, audible in madness
 - [ ] Splendour and fecundity from which I never recovered.
 - [ ] You are a wealth of information.
+- [ ] I'm that song you skipped and later found out it was fire.